A judge pauses key Biden immigration program. Immigrant families struggle to figure out what to do.

 “I didn’t think this was going to happen.
 It’s very hard,” said Roberto Garcia, referring to the order that halted the parole program.
 “We are not a priority.
 It is bad that they play with people’s feelings.”

-Eligibility requirements include continuously living in the country for 10 years, not posing a security threat or having a disqualifying criminal history and to have been married as of June 17, the announcement date of the program.
+Eligibility requirements include continuously living in the country for 10 years, not posing a security threat or having a disqualifying criminal history.
+They also must have been married as of June 17, the announcement date of the program.

 Applicants also had to submit a lengthy application and pay a $580 submission fee.

-Maria Garcia said that they have paid about $3,000 to attorneys who have helped them to prepare all the documents requested to apply for the parole-in-place program.
-The government has said that it is still receiving the applications, even though they cannot approve them.
-But since the policy is on hold and the attorney did not submit their application yet, Maria Garcia said she is thinking twice before paying the hefty submission fee.
+Maria Garcia said that they have paid about $3,000 to attorneys who have helped them prepare all the documents requested to apply for the parole-in-place program.
+The government has said it is still receiving the applications, even though they cannot approve them.
+But since the policy is on hold and the attorney has not submitted their application yet, Maria Garcia said she is thinking twice before paying the hefty submission fee.

 If approved, applicants have three years to seek permanent residency.
 During that period, they can get a work authorization.